CogStack/CogStack-Pipeline/docs/quickstart/index.md

 [//]: # "-------------------------------------------------------------------------------------"
 [//]: # "Tutorial introduction"

-This simple tutorial demonstrates how to get CogStack running on a sample electronic health record (EHR) dataset stored initially in an external database.
+This simple tutorial demonstrates how to get *CogStack Pipeline* running on a sample electronic health record (EHR) dataset stored initially in an external database.
 CogStack ecosystem has been designed with handling efficiently both structured and unstructured EHR data in mind.
 It shows its strength while working with the unstructured type of data, especially as some input data can be provided as documents in PDF or image formats.
 For the moment, however, we only show how to run CogStack on a set of structured and free-text EHRs that have been already digitalized.
 The part covering unstructured type of data in form of PDF documents, images and other clinical notes which needs to processed prior to analysis will come shortly.

 This tutorial is divided into 5 parts:
 1. Getting CogStack ([link](#getting-cogstack)),
-2. A brief description of how does CogStack work and its ecosystem ([link](#how-does-it-work)),
+2. A brief description of how does CogStack pipeline work and its ecosystem ([link](#how-does-it-work)),
 3. A brief description of the sample datasets used ([link](#datasets)),
-4. Running CogStack 'out-of-the-box' using the dataset already preloaded into a sample database ([link](#running-cogstack)),
+4. Running CogStack pipeline 'out-of-the-box' using the dataset already preloaded into a sample database ([link](#running-cogstack)),
 5. For advanced users: preparing a database schema according to the sample dataset and to the current CogStack pipeline requirements ([link](#advanced-schema)),
-6. For advanced users: preparing the configuration file for CogStack data processing engine according to the used database schema and used microservices ([link](#advanced-properties)).
+6. For advanced users: preparing the configuration file for CogStack data processing pipeline according to the used database schema and used microservices ([link](#advanced-properties)).

-To skip the brief description and to get hands on running CogStack please head directly to [Running CogStack](#running-cogstack) part.
+To skip the brief description and to get hands on running CogStack pipeline please head directly to [Running CogStack](#running-cogstack) part.

 The main directory with resources used in this tutorial is available in the CogStack bundle under `examples/`.
 This tutorial is based on the **Example 2**, however, there are more examples available to play with.